fordsfords/netmon/README.md

 the first time it goes to write a sample on Tuesday, it will write to "/tmp/netmon.log.Tue".
-Six days later, on Sunday night, as the time passes midnight and it becomes Monday again, the "/tmp/netmon.log.Mon" file will be deleted and re-craeted with the next sample.
+Six days later, on Sunday night, as the time passes midnight and it becomes Monday again, the "/tmp/netmon.log.Mon" file will be deleted and re-created with the next sample.

 Let's say you supply your own log prefix with "-p /tmp/mymon"